ian-derrington/general/gpt_info_and_links.md

 - NOTE: Not model universal and not robust to updated changes: not stable.

-- 'According to { some_reputable_source }' prompt inception additions increases output quality https://arxiv.org/pdf/2305.13252.pdf
+-  [“According to ...”
+Prompting Language Models Improves Quoting from Pre-Training Data](https://arxiv.org/pdf/2305.13252.pdf) The grounding prompt `According to { some_reputable_source}` prompt inception additions increases output qualityimproves over the null prompt in nearly every dataset and metric, typically by 5-15%.
+-

 #### Minimizing AI- plagiarism prompting strategy.